mbobas/OPZadanie3GitHubApi/README.md

 ![image](https://user-images.githubusercontent.com/25160664/137750498-bc92ecc6-61df-4411-8ff0-a739b441b5fd.png)

-To get a GitHub Key log in to your account adn click DeveloperSettings.
+To get a GitHub Key log in to your account and click DeveloperSettings.